Tunggu-Kita-Tahun-Depan/rawatbunda/README.md

 | **Pasien** | Own summary, monitoring history, schedule, and profile; permanently read-only |
 | **Admin** | Facility reference overview and profile; no clinical actions |

 There is no receiving-hospital account.
-A bidan contacts a hospital outside the app and records the response, channel, source, contact name, time, and decline reason.
+A midwife contacts a hospital outside the app and records the response, channel, source, contact name, time, and decline reason.
 Demo responses are clearly labelled as simulated.